WSET Terms & Conditions

 One Foot in the Grapes will confirm the booking by email.

-If a confirmed place is cancelled by the candidate, then initially One Foot in the Grapes will offer an alternative date and transfer the booking.
+If a confirmed place on a WSET Level 1 or Level 2 classroom course is cancelled by the candidate, then initially One Foot in the Grapes will offer an alternative date and transfer the booking.

 If training materials have been delivered to the candidate, then this cost will be deducted from the refund.